foilhat-ai/.github/profile/README.md

 2. Citation creator subfeature
 3. Refine the control panel UI
 4. Create a more reliable method of determining the credibility of a source (credibility database?)
-5. Locally host an LLM so that we don't rely on a third party service (I will handle this, this is literally what my dad does for work)
+5. Locally host an LLM so that we don't rely on a third party service
 6. Figure out a more precise, sustainable monetization plan
 7. Create a customer landing page
 8. Buy the domain (foilhat.ai) and host the webapp on it